matomo-org/developer-documentation/docs/5.x/javascript-extended.md

 #### How does it work?

 1. create a method in your plugin's controller file
-1. return a rendered template (the template can contains javascript in script tag)
+1. return a rendered template (the template can contain javascript in script tag)
 1. include the `piwik-widget-loader` component in the main twig file that loads when the user opens the page

 ```php